Gion is Kyoto's most famous historic district and the place most people think of when they say "old Japan".

 Several bus routes run directly along the main street between Gion and Higashiyama.

-Expect long lines at bus stops on the way to and from Kyoto Station in the evening from Gion, and you may wait more than 30 minutes for a free seat on the bus.
+Expect long queues at bus stops on the way to and from Kyoto Station in the evening from Gion, and you may wait more than 30 minutes for a seat on the bus.

 When travelling from Gion to central Kyoto, we recommend walking against the direction of the line to a bus stop where there won't be as many people waiting.